Additional Installation Information

 Select the VM and edit the VM settings.

 1. Select Processor.
-Enter the number of virtual processors, for example, 6, and click OK.
+Enter the number of virtual processors (such as 6).
+Click OK.

 Figure 14.
 Edit VM Settings